-Open Space and Natural Area Enhancement Plan: I supported the 2016 ballot item to use ½ cent for the improvement of the City’s parks and nature areas (Red Rocks, Wheeler, and Underwood) over a period of ten years.
-There are six more years to go, and we are implementing management plans for Red Rocks and Wheeler.
+Open Space and Natural Area Enhancement Plan: I also believe that we need to manage our natural areas.
+I therefore supported the 2016 ballot item to use ½ cent for the improvement of the City’s parks and nature areas (Red Rocks, Wheeler, and Underwood) over a period of ten years.
+There are four more years to go, and we are implementing management plans for Red Rocks and Wheeler.
 We have a vision and initial strategies for Underwood that still need our attention.
-So far, work has focused on removing invasive species from the parks and repairing trails.
-Each year, the cent for open space conservation for active (playing fields) and passive recreation (parks and natural areas) accrues reserve funds of roughly $300,000 per year.
+So far, work has focused on removing invasive species from the parks, repairing trails, erecting signs, and preventing erosion.
+Each year, the cent for open space conservation for active (playing fields) and passive recreation (parks and natural areas) accrues reserve funds of roughly $310,000 per year.
+This will increase to over $400,000 due to the reappraisal.
 The ½ cent Open Space and Natural Area Enhancement Plan has directed between $130,000-150,000 per year toward conservation management and the upkeep of our natural areas, a much needed step.

 The heavy usage of S.B.’s athletic fields: The Recreation and Parks Department staff put together a needs list, which was presented to the Council in 2015.
 They are now finalizing a plan for a new recreation center, including basketball courts, a turf field, walking/running paths, movement center, and more!
-The design is available on the City’s website, and the Council intends to pursue these plans in the coming year, following Town Meeting Day.
+The design is available on the City’s website, and the Council intends to pursue these plans in the coming years.

 The COMPREHENSIVE PLAN:

 Recommendation that all residents be within 1/4 mile of and have easy, safe access to a park: I am a huge proponent of pocket parks and green space, neighborhood gardens, playgrounds and nature areas for passive recreation.

 The Planning Commission has finalized its draft land development regulations which will: